RossComputerGuy/slimcord.js/README.md

 # slimcord.js

-A simple Discord Bot core.
+A simple Discord Bot framework.
 Used for HaroBot and Lordgenome Discord Bots.